silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/How_Tos/Grouping_DataObject_Sets.md

 This example deals with breaking up a [SS_List](api:SilverStripe\ORM\SS_List) into sub-headings by the first letter.

-Let's say you have a set of Module objects, each representing a SilverStripe module, and you want to output a list of these in alphabetical order, with each letter as a heading; something like the following list:
+Let's say you have a set of Module objects, each representing a Silverstripe module, and you want to output a list of these in alphabetical order, with each letter as a heading; something like the following list:

 	*	B